 If you are following a dairy-free diet, you can use a plant-based milk of your choice.
-Do you remember our Fluffy Almond Milk Pancakes, which I shared here a while ago?
+Do you remember our Pancakes With Almond Milk, which I shared here a while ago?
 I’m sure they can easily be adapted to this recipe.

 Today is Sunday, right?
 What does Sunday mean to you?
 Sleeping long hours?
 Lingering in your bed dreaming, playing with the kids, reading newspaper or sipping your morning coffee?
 Sunday definitely means a big breakfast for two three of us!

 The first thing I do when I wake up is to open the windows in the kitchen to let some fresh air in and the first thing Yusuf does is to turn on our small radio in the kitchen.
 Don’t you think fresh air and good music are more than enough to motivate you for preparing breakfast?
 On the other hand, Göktürk doesn’t even need a morning motivation.
 He wakes up much earlier and plays with his legos until he feels the smell of pancakes.

 We wanted to make something healthy this morning, so besides our must-have breakfast foods on the table, we had these fantastic healthy banana pancakes!
 Although pancake is not a common Turkish breakfast food and we make Crepes With Jam more often, I think we will be making these healthy oatmeal banana pancakes even more often.

 When we made these pancakes for the first time, my husband added a little orange zest to the batter to give it a refreshing flavor and it was absolutely a tasty twist.
 This time, I added a pinch of cinnamon instead because I do love the combination of oatmeal, banana and cinnamon.
 They remind me of my favorite Banana Breakfast Cookies.